taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 ### the OS

-The old tech stack used RPO, Raspberry Pi OS.
+The old tech stack used RPO (Raspberry Pi OS).
-RPO, if you couldn’t tell from the name, was made for the Raspberry Pi because it needed something more suitable for a single-board computer.
+RPO, if you couldn’t tell from the name, was made for the Raspberry Pi because the creaters of the Raspberry Pi needed a suitable OS for a single-board computer.
-Besides that, I wanted to familiarize myself with a Linux flavor I hadn’t used before.
+Besides that, I wanted to familiarize myself with a Linux flavor I am unfamiliar with.

 On the flip side, working in the cloud gives me flexibility on what OS I can choose to use.
-I’m pretty familiar with using ***[Ubuntu](https://en.wikipedia.org/wiki/Ubuntu){:target=”_blank”}***, a Linux distribution, from messing around with VMs on my personal machine and class assignments during my undergrad.
+I have prior experience with using ***[Ubuntu](https://en.wikipedia.org/wiki/Ubuntu){:target=”_blank”}***, a Linux distribution[^so many], from messing around with VMs on my personal machine and class assignments during my undergrad.
-I wanted to get the website up and running again, so I just went with what I was most familiar with!
+I wanted to quickly get the website up and running again, so I just went with what I was most familiar with!

 ### the web restaurant